-Chapter 5 Advisory Defibrillation
+Chapter 4 Advisory Defibrillation

-ZOLL hands-free therapy electrodes are a defibrillation-protected Type BF patient connection
+ZOLL hands-free therapy electrodes are a defibrillation-protected Type BF patient connection.

-When the Mode Selector is turned to ON, the unit is in Manual mode, and hands-free therapy electrodes are used, the R Series can identify shockable rhythms using its built in ECG analysis capability.
+When the Mode Selector is turned to DEFIB and hands-free therapy electrodes are used, the R Series can identify shockable rhythms using its built in ECG analysis capability.
 You must read the advisory messages, charge the defibrillator to the preconfigured or user-selected energy level (if automatic charge is disabled), and deliver treatment to the patient when required by protocol and patient condition.